GeoEnergyLab-EPFL/PyFrac/Doc/source/GettingStarted.rst

     python ./examples/radial_viscosity_explicit.py

-There are scripts available for a set of examples in the examples folders provided with the code, including the scripts to reproduce the results presented in the paper published in Computer Physics Communications.
+There are scripts available for a set of examples in the examples folders provided with the code, including the scripts to reproduce the results presented in the paper published in Computer Physics Communications (see it on arxiv).
 The corresponding example number from the paper is mentioned in the name of these scripts.
 Note that some of the examples may take upto 2 hours to run.

 Documentation
 -------------